Ratniex/docker-stellar-core-horizon/README.md

 The HTTP port for stellar-core should only be exposed to a trusted network, as it provides no security itself.
 An attacker that can make requests to the port will be able to perform administrative commands such as forcing a catchup or changing the logging level and more, many of which could be used to distrupt operations or deny service.

 The peer port for stellar-core however can be exposed, and ideally would be routable from the internet.
 This would allow external peers to initiate connections to your node, improving connectivity of the overlay network.
 However, this is not required as your container will also establish outgoing connections to peers.

+If you decide to monitor your container with zabbix then you will need to open the port for zabbix agent.
+This port is unrelated to stellar.

 ## Accessing and debugging a running container